 Elementary School Counselor

-Interfaces with Head of Elementary, Assistant Head of Elementary, SST Team, LRC Team, students, faculty, staff, TASIS Community
+- Interfaces with Lower School Head, Assistant Head of Elementary, SST team, LRC team, Students, Faculty and Staff, TASIS Community

 - MA in Counseling Education or equivalent

 - Experience with English as an Additional Language (EAL) populations